suyesh/imdb-monkey/README.md

     #=> Will return Array of upcoming movies of any actors.
 In "Tom Cruise"'s case as of (08/13/2015) it will be

     ["Mena", "Jack Reacher 2", "Mission: Impossible 6","Top Gun 2"]

+    i.actor_average_movie_rating
+    #=> Will fetch all the ratings of all the movies of an actor, totals them and then divides them with number of movies to get average.
+"Tom cruise" will give you

+    => 6.2

 ### MOVIES: (COMING SOON)